marmello77/mello-et-al-2019-SD1/README.md

 E-mail: marmello@gmail.com

 How to cite: Mello et al. 2019.
 Assembly rules of a continent-wide multilayer network.
 Published as a preprint in bioRxiv in 2018, accepted by Nature Ecology and Evolution in 2019.
 Supplementary Data 1.
+DOI: https://doi.org/10.5281/zenodo.1487572.

 Updated on August 5th, 2019 (English version).